The Australian Reading Hour is an important annual campaign encouraging Australians of all ages to read for one hour.

-We have a huge week of events leading up to the Australian Reading Hour.
-Senator Linda Reynolds and Graham Perret MP will be launching the Parliamentary Friends of Australian Books and Writers at Parliament House on Tuesday evening, and Minister for Education and Training, Simon Birmingham, Mem Fox and Matt Stanton will be launching ARH at Parliament House on Wednesday morning.
-Then we can all celebrate ARH together on Thursday.
+In 2017 it took place on Thursday, 14 September.
+A huge week of events led up to the Australian Reading Hour.
+Senator Linda Reynolds and Graham Perret MP launched the Parliamentary Friends of Australian Books and Writers at Parliament House on Tuesday evening, and Minister for Education and Training, Simon Birmingham, Mem Fox and Matt Stanton launched ARH at Parliament House on Wednesday morning.
+Take a look at the campaign overview.

 The premise is simple – pick up a book at any time of the day or night and read for an hour.
-This year’s campaign promises to be bigger and better, by building on the success of the previous Reading Hours.
-Run by ALIA’s Australian Public Library Alliance between 2012-2016; 2017’s Australian Reading Hour is supported by the Australian Library and Information Association, the Australian Society of Authors, the Australian Publishers Association, the Australian Booksellers Association, and the Copyright Agency.
+Run by ALIA’s Australian Public Library Alliance between 2012-2016; 2017’s Australian Reading Hour was supported by the Australian Library and Information Association, the Australian Society of Authors, the Australian Publishers Association, the Australian Booksellers Association, and the Copyright Agency.

 ALIA acknowledges the Copyright Agency Cultural Fund for supporting this project.